Causality-Labs/causality-labs.github.io/_projects/BLE_ECG_Logger.md

 <div class="row">
     <div class="col-md-6">
-        {% include figure.liquid path="assets/img/Both_Prox_Boards.jpg" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid path="assets/img/BLE_Prox_Dect_img/Both_Prox_Boards.jpg" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="row mt-3">
     <div class="col-md-12">
-        <p>The BLE proximity detector was developed in Dr. Edmond Lou's Intelligent IoT and Ultrasound lab at the University of Alberta to predict the distance of electromagnetic sensor and a probe.
-The system consist of two PCBs that are each equipped with an Ultra Low Power Bluetooth Low Energy (BLE) SoC called  the BlueNRG2 , and a PC based User Interface that wirelessly communicates with both of the PCBs simultaneously.
-The system was designed to allow for the user to track the distance of a probe to an electromagnetic sensor in real-time it also serves as means to alert the user if the probe is too close to the sensor through the use of visual and audio feedback.</p>
+        <p>The BLE ECG logger was developed for HackED 2024, which is the biggest student led hackathon in Alberta  hosted by the Computer Engineering Department  of the University of Alberta.
+The BLE ECG logger is a biophysical instrumentation device that reads the electrical signal of a user's heart  and provides the user with an electrodiagram  on a PC based User Interface.
+The system consists of an analog circuit (Instrumentation amplifier) that reads the patients electrical signal.
+A MCU with BLE (BlueNRG 2) to sample the signal from the analog circuit and transmit the sampled signal wirelessly while also making use of a buzzer that beeps every time the user's heart beats.
+And a PC based User Interface to the receive the signal wirelessly and for real time ECG plotting.</p>
     </div>
 </div>